(Stone phone) Trouvée in Ukraine 9 x 11 x 20 cm

 The following step-by-step instruction provides readers to re-perform this method on their own.
-It can be applied together with a larger group, in a workshop or class.
-One important thing is to have enough time, and to write down all thoughts and observations in a list.
+It can be applied together with a group, in a workshop, friends or a class.

 Two important things for the benefit of the experience are to have enough time on your side, as well as to write down all thoughts and observations.
 First results have been quite fun, and I am eager to find out what happens when different people with different materials and objects perform this act.

-1) Take a paper to write down or draw all of your observations.
+1) Take a paper to describe or draw all following observations.

 2) A way to start this train of thought is through obvious observations that hit the eye, such as the object's size, outer shape and material.
 From that you can put into question why it has those exact properties, and why it isn‘t bigger, smaller, sharper etc. as these qualities must be linked to some kind of history, function or practice.

 4) In the back of your head, always be aware of the means of production: In any complex, multi-resourced and globally spread production process, strict decisions and adjustments are part of the game, as all involved parties want to be satisfied.
 These decisions, even when they are considered to be marginal, often end up having a huge impact on the final characteristics of an object, or better, the product.
 Inter-corporational decisions try to find balance between lower costs and a better product, but they usually limit the object in some way, making it more restrictive, less accessible, depending on circumstances, shorten its longevity, etc.